hypothesis/client/docs/developers/developing.rst

    gulp watch

-**In the `hypothesis/h` repository**, set the :envvar:`CLIENT_URL` env var to tell the service where to load the client from, before running ``make dev``:
+**In the `hypothesis/h` repository**, set the :envvar:`CLIENT_URL` env var to tell h where to load the client from, before running ``make dev``:

 .. code-block:: sh

    export CLIENT_URL=http://localhost:3001/hypothesis
    make dev

-Once the client and service are running, you can test it out by visiting: http://localhost:3000 or http://localhost:5000/docs/help in your browser.
+Once the client and h are running, you can test it out by visiting: http://localhost:3000 or http://localhost:5000/docs/help in your browser.

 You can also load the client into your own web pages by adding: